RepairWise/RepairWisePlugin/readme.md

-# RepairWise Plugin
+# EstimateON Plugin

-A simple web application that has the RepairWise Angular Plugin embedded.
+A simple web application that has the EstimateON Plugin embedded.

 ## Contents